-Earlier in this section, the "Rationale" paragraph motivated the structural invariants as enforcing an implicit "greedy left-to-right folding" of the corresponding decision tree to create the CFLOBDD, and Figure 8 illustrates the structural invariants from a syntactic/operational viewpoint.
-In contrast, Prop.
-4.1 elucidates a semantic consequence of the structural invariants.
+Earlier in this section, the "Rationale" paragraph motivated the structural invariants as enforcing an implicit "greedy left-to-right folding" of the corresponding decision tree to create the CFLOBDD, equivalence class of CFLOBDD/proto-CFLOBDD values.
+However, when we wish to consider the possibility that multiple data-structure instances exist that are equal-as we do shortly in §4.2-we say that such structures are "isomorphic" or "equal (up to isomorphism)."